MichaelSalata/Heroes-of-the-Storm-Analysis/docs/Heroes of the Storm - Analysis.md

 ## My Background

-I'm Michael Salata, a former competitive Heroes of the Storm player specializing in tank roles, macro strategy and shot-calling.
+I'm Michael Salata, a former professional Heroes of the Storm player and coach specializing in tank roles, macro strategy and shot-calling.

 **Professional Achievements:**
 - Led a team to victory in multiple weekly ESL Heroes of the Storm tournaments, earning prize money